sudara/stitches/README.md

 ### Locally Against Chrome

-You can run tests locally with `yarn test`.
+You can run tests locally with:

+`yarn test`

 This will run tests against headless chrome as configured in `nightwatch-local.conf.json`.

 ### Browserstack